 - Do drugs or illicit substances affect you?

-No. Some appear to give me nausea, though only in lethal doses.
+Some appear to give me nausea, though only in lethal doses.
 Alcohol affects me only in so much as it appears to make me clearer headed and less morose.
+Some medicines have a narcotic like effect.
+Ones that moderate neurotransmitters seem to work.
+I have recently discovered a blend of substances that do have a drug-like effect on me, though I retain most functions and most times don’t appear to be high

 - Does radiation affect you?